ppy/osu-wiki/news/2023/2023-10-22-halloween-descends.md

 [![](https://assets.ppy.sh/contests/186/banners/Scissors_Mori.jpg)](https://assets.ppy.sh/contests/186/winners/Scissors_Mori.png)

-**1750** ghostly spirits asked which witch is which, and the answer was ::**Scissors\1Mori**::{ user=31302044 }'s take on our beloved pink-fringed pippi!
+**1750** ghostly spirits asked which witch is which, and the answer was ::**Scissors_Mori**::{ user=31302044 }'s take on our beloved pink-fringed pippi!
 Witches really are vogue this year, but with costumes *this* cute, it's sort of inevitable, isn't it?

 [![](https://assets.ppy.sh/contests/186/banners/1_zero.jpg)](https://assets.ppy.sh/contests/186/winners/1_zero.png)